maplelm/SSHColony/README.md

 # Todos

 - [ ] Implement enable/disable feature for menus
-- [ ] Implement Dyn trait object items for menus as I think this will be better then generics for interoperations with the renderer
 - [ ] engine not properly entering alt buffer
 - [ ] engine not properly hiding and reveling cursor
 - [ ] engine not handling different sized terminals
 - [ ] need to make text box elements for world generation
 - [ ] Need to make a world generation alg
 - [ ] Need to test what I have with just a basic world.
     - [ ] world generation will just pop out the same very flat and small world every time with no settings.
 - [ ] Will need to figure out how pagination should work for menus and such
 - [ ] Watch for `SIGWINCH` signals and fire off an event to let the engine know the terminal size has changed.
-- [ ] New Object system does not respect width and height all the time right now and doesn't really use the foreground and background at the moment I need to make sure those are built in. not sure of the best way to break that up.
 - [ ] figure out the best way to link up my dependencies that I have locally with the github repo as currenlty anyone else that downloads this projects will be missing key parts of the project.
-- [ ] convert the renderer to work with lists of render objects that have a position stored in them rather then having a grid and try to mimic manually placing things on the screen. this don'ts work well fro ui and I don't see how I can more cleanly link the rest of my program to the renderer
+    - This doesn't work well for ui and I don't see how I can more cleanly link the rest of my program to the renderer
-- [ ] Figure out how to implement absolute position in renderer to make implementing ui elements easier.
-I don't really want to have to manually move al of the ui evertime I want to camera to move to a different spot in the map.
+    - I don't really want to have to manually move al of the ui evertime I want to camera to move to a different spot in the map.
 - [ ] On the rendering side implement dangling object clean up. if an arc `RenderUnitId` has no weak refs it has not connection to the update thread

+## Implementations

+- [ ] Selector
+- [ ] State Management (What UI Element is active, what ingame menu is active if there is one)
+- [ ] Basic terrian generation

 # Technical Specifications